Justice, Community, and Leadership

 This guide outlines how to get started on your JCL research projects and papers.

-Chat with a Librarian: Get research assistance from an SMC Librarian
+Chat with a Librarian: Get immediate research assistance from an SMC Librarian.

 When starting a research project, it can be beneficial to explore topics broadly.
 Once you've identified a topic you might be interested in, take the time to get to know more.
 This is called gathering background research.
 It helps you: